 Instead he quickly became very unhappy.
-Cooped up in his small room with little money to spend, and spending most of that on his book collection rather than on food and better accommodation, he discovered that the sorrow that he had planned to leave behind in Japan only grew worse.
+Cooped up in his small room with little money to spend, and spending most of that on his book collection rather than on food and better accommodation, he discovered that the sorrow that he had planned to leave behind in Japan only deepened.

 THE ENTRANCE TO THE UNDERWORLD